-The Company has issued a letter of appointment to each of Ms. Yue'e ZHANG, the executive Director, and Mr. JIANG Liwei, a non-executive Director, for a term of 3 years from February 3, 2021 and March 31, 2019, respectively.
-The Company has also issued a letter of appointment to each of Mr. LIN Junshan, a non-executive Director, and Mr. WANG Xiaogang, Mr. ZHANG Xingdong and Mr. CHEN Geng, the independent non-executive Directors, for a term of three years from October 15, 2019.
+The Company has issued a letter of appointment to each of Ms. Yue'e ZHANG, the executive Director, and Mr. JIANG Liwei, a non-executive Director, for a term of 3 years from February 3, 2021 and March 31, 2022, respectively.
+The Company has also issued a letter of appointment to each of Mr. LIN Junshan, a non-executive Director, and Mr. WANG Xiaogang and Mr. CHEN Geng, independent non-executive Directors, for a term of three years from October 15, 2019.
+The Company has also issued a letter of appointment to Ms. WANG Fengli, an independent non-executive Director, for a term of three years from August 1, 2021.

 The term of office of each of the Directors is subject to termination, and termination notice can be served either by the Director or the Company.
 The appointment may be renewed in accordance with the Articles and the applicable rules.